Computational humor: Applications

 Craig McDonough implemented the Mnemonic Sentence Generator, which converts passwords into humorous sentences.
-Basing on the incongruity theory of humor, it is suggested that the resulting meaningless but funny sentences are easier to remember.
-For example, the password AjQA3Jtv is converted into "Arafat joined Quayle's Ant, while TARAR Jeopardized thurmond's vase".
+Based on the incongruity theory of humor, it is suggested that the resulting meaningless but funny sentences are easier to remember.
+For example, the password AjQA3Jtv is converted into "Arafat joined Quayle's Ant, while TARAR Jeopardized thurmond's vase," an example chosen by combining politicians names with verbs and common nouns.

 Related research

 John Allen Paulos is known for his interest in mathematical foundations of humor.
 His book Mathematics and Humor: A Study of the Logic of Humor demonstrates structures common to humor and formal sciences (mathematics, linguistics) and develops a mathematical model of jokes based on catastrophe theory.

 Conversational systems which have been designed to take part in Turing test competitions generally have the ability to learn humorous anecdotes and jokes.
 Because many people regard humor as something particular to humans, its appearance in conversation can be quite useful in convincing a human interrogator that a hidden entity, which could be a machine or a human, is in fact a human.